slowernews/wisdom-tldr/README.md

 > *'Confidence is not walking into a room thinking you are better than everyone, it's walking in not having to compare yourself with anyone at all.'*

 > *'Ego is the enemy.
 People say that you can't fly and then you flew.
 Then you think you are God.'*

-===
-###On validation

-Don’t wait for someone else to tell you that you are special.
-If the universe didn't need you, you wouldn't be here.

-> *'You should look at rejection as a tool that reveals incompatibility instead of evidence of your unworthiness or inadequateness.'*